Footbodds Logo

 This ranking compares Liverpool's top performers with the best players across the entire competition, showing how the team's elite talent stacks up against other teams' top players.
 The rankings are sorted by total goals, assists, and average rating, providing a clear view of where Liverpool's players rank within the competition.

-For assists, Liverpool's top playmaker Mohamed Salah Ghaly ranks 11th out of the top 11 players with 3 assists, providing valuable creativity to Liverpool's attack.
+For assists, Liverpool's top playmaker Mohamed Salah Ghaly ranks 4th in the competition with 5 assists, demonstrating solid playmaking quality.

-In player ratings, Liverpool's highest-rated player Dominik Szoboszlai ranks 11th out of the top 11 players with a 7.2 rating, contributing consistently to Liverpool's performances.
+In player ratings, Liverpool's highest-rated player Dominik Szoboszlai ranks 8th in the competition with a 7.3 rating, showing strong individual performances.

 What is Liverpool's current position?